edvujic/Maze-Q-Learning-Game/README.md

 <h3> Keywords </h3>

 Python, Numpy, Jupyter, PySimpleGUI, PyGame, Matplotlib, Maze, Agent, Situation, Action, Shortest Path, Grid, Q Learning, Reinforcement Learning, Rewarding, Section, Training, Auxiliary Functions, Machine Learning, Bellman, Q Table, R Table.

+<h3> Introduction </h3>

+Our robot must use the Q learning algorithm to escape from the obstacles and travel through the white areas.
+If our robot starts from the blue square and reaches the end in the shortest (cost efficient) way without hitting the red boxes, it will be considered successful.
+The robot can move right, left, up and down starting from any white square.
+The steps taken must be decisive and will succeed unless the agent hits an obstacle.
+As a result, the robot receives the reward from the starting point to the desired target.